tagspaces/documentation/docs/extensions/3d-viewer.md

 # 3D Viewer

 A TagSpaces extension for opening 3d file formats.
+The extension is introduced for first time in version 5.2 of TagSpaces.

 ## Features

 - 3D preview of GLB, GLTF, STL and OBJ files
 - Rotation of the models with mouse dragging
-- Save screenshot of the current 3D rendering
+- Save screenshot of the current 3D rendering as PNG file

 <CenteredVideo
     caption="The 3D viewer showing 'Ordinary Behavior 2 - Television' (https://skfb.ly/oBEsP) by gozdemrl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/)."